Writer: Marjorie Liu / Artist: Sana Takeda / Image Comics

 I’ve been reading this comic all this time with a thought that while I didn’t think Moriko to be a saint (she was mixed up in a LOT of sketchy stuff, y’all.
 Seriously) her daughter has always been trying to find her, a dead woman.
 Find her unfinished work, find her allies, find her aspirations, find her approval…

 What really works here in this issue?
 The backstory on Maika and Moriko of course, which is more illuminating now that our girl heads to the Isle of Bones, a doomed place where enemies await her and her company.
-And Tanaka’s art which is always lovely and commands attentions but this time is especially fantastic in the pages of someone, or should I say something that only Monstrum and Ren recognize whose interactions seem to almost leap off the page.
-AND the enchanting creature acquainted with the Blood Queen is a another highlight of this book.
+And Tanaka’s art which is always lovely and commands attention but this time is especially fantastic in the pages of someone, or should I say something that only Monstrum and Ren recognize whose interactions seem to almost leap off the page.
+AND the enchanting creature acquainted with the Blood Queen is another highlight of this book.
 Maika’s jump into action in the first panels we see with her this book after how last issue ended for her may be a bit jarring but the different parallels of actions catch up pretty quickly bringing things back into focus.

 8.9 Masters of Woes out of 10